PlatONnetwork/platon-keyfile/README.md

-# Ethereum Keyfile
+# PlatON Keyfile

-A library for handling the encrypted keyfiles used to store ethereum private keys
+A library for handling the encrypted keyfiles used to store platon private keys

-> This library and repository was previously located at https://github.com/pipermerriam/ethereum-keyfile.
-It was transferred to the Ethereum foundation github in November 2017 and renamed to `eth-keyfile`.
-The PyPi package was also renamed from `ethereum-keyfile` to `eth-keyfile`.
+> This library and repository was previously located at https://github.com/pipermerriam/platon-keyfile.
+It was transferred to the PlatON foundation github in November 2017 and renamed to `eth-keyfile`.
+The PyPi package was also renamed from `platon-keyfile` to `eth-keyfile`.

 ## Installation